 Driving Instructor Training Courses

-Hi everyone and thanks for visiting my website, my name is Iain Smith and I've been conducting driving instructor training courses in Preston for well over 30 years.
-If you fancy the idea of being a driving instructor then why not train on one of my ADI training courses in Preston and then work under one of my two driving schools.
+Hi thanks for visiting my website, my name is Iain Smith and I've been conducting driving instructor training courses in Preston for well over 35 years.
+If you would like to be a driving instructor then come and train on one of my driving instructor training courses in Preston and after qualifying you're guaranteed a placement under one of my two driving schools.
 I'm the owner and company director of both Preston Driving School Ltd which is one of the oldest independent driving schools in Preston and also Students Driving School which covers most of Lancashire.
-At present we have a team of 32 driving instructors covering Preston, Blackpool, Lancaster and Blackburn
+At present we have a team of 35 driving instructors covering Preston, Blackpool, Southport and Blackburn

 Call or Text me on 07789 072 422

 For more information about how to become a driving instructor in Preston including details about your eligibility, the driving instructor training course, the ADI qualifying examinations and your 'Free' assessment lesson...
 Click Here

 For details of Preston Driving School Ltd Click Here

 For details of Students Driving School Click Here